A directions hearing is a short court appearance where orders are made about what should happen next in a case.

-If no one turns up to represent your employer, the judge might want you to prove the application was served.
-You may then need to provide the original Affidavit of Service to the judge, if you have not already filed it prior to your directions hearing.
+If no one turns up to represent your employer, the Judge might want you to prove the application was served.
+To do this, you may need to provide the original Affidavit of Service, if you have not already filed it prior to your directions hearing.
 The Affidavit of Service is proof that you have served the application.

 It is a good idea to get to court as early as possible.
 You should be there at least half an hour before your case is meant to start.
 Wait until your courtroom opens.
 When it does, go in and see if the Judge's Associate (assistant) is there.